TJANGEL/Final_Project/README.md

 - [Express.js](http://www.dropwizard.io/1.0.2/docs/) - The web framework
 - [nodemon](https://nodemon.io/)

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

-- **Billie Thompson** - _Initial work_ - [PurpleBooth](https://github.com/PurpleBooth)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See the list of [contributors](https://github.com/TJANGEL/impatient_netflixing/graphs/contributors) who participated in this project.

 ## License